October 17, 2019

 Where did you grow up?

 I was born in Chateauroux, France, and grew up in Wyncote, Pennsylvania, outside of Philadelphia.
+If you ever watched "The Goldbergs" on TV, that is my neighborhood.

 Why did you decide to become a physician?

 My father strongly encouraged me to become a physician.
 I always liked science, but I also was very interested in literature.
 I attended Franklin & Marshall College where I majored in English (there were no minors in those days) and kept my options open by taking more than the required premedical courses.
-There, my advisor, Dr. Jeff Steinbrink, informed me that many physicians were also writers, such as Arthur Conan Doyle creator of Sherlock Holmes), Oliver Wendell Holmes, Sr., William Carlos Williams, and Michael Crichton.
+There, my advisor, Dr. Jeff Steinbrink, informed me that many physicians were also writers, such as Arthur Conan Doyle creator of Sherlock Holmes, Oliver Wendell Holmes, Sr., William Carlos Williams, and Michael Crichton.
 When the time came to choose, I went to medical school at Jefferson.
 I have never regretted it.
 I always knew I intended to go into surgery.
 I’m not sure why, other than all the TV shows about surgeons at the time, especially “MASH.”

 What career might you have chosen, if not medicine?